FICTURE7/uberstrok/README.md

 To run the thing you need stuff and things.

 ### 'Bugs'
-Its not a bug a its a feature, but if you're not happy with it, you can still create a new issue about the feature, maybe I will polish it up.
+Its not a bug, its a feature, but if you're not happy with it, you can still create a new issue about the feature, maybe I will polish it up.
+Or you could send a pull request with the polished feature.

 If you managed to get it running even.